 As the organisation grew, we wanted to share those values with people across the world who, like our founders and members, had experienced a richer and fulfilling life by opening up to other cultures through art.

 In the current climate of fear and hate, that peaceful endeavour has become a duty.
-Odd Eyes’ mission to open communication between people from different cultures and socio-economic backgrounds is now urgent.
-From workshops with migrants, refugees and asylum seekers, to theatre productions and peer-led training programmes, we work hard to defend and spread those values of cooperation, openness and trust which are vital to the survival of a global culture of solidarity.
+Odd Eyes’ mission to open up communication between people from different cultures and social backgrounds and walks of life is now urgent.
+From workshops with young people, migrants and elder citizens to theatre productions and films created with the community, we work hard to defend and spread those values of cooperation, openness and trust which are vital to the survival of a global culture of solidarity.
 We need to talk.
 We need to listen and, by listening, learn to accept.

 Any donation will help.
 You can make a “quick fix” by donating immediately via our secure Paypal button on this page or you can offer an ongoing resource by setting up a direct debit by requesting our bank details – again, any amount will help – and support our work in the long term.